jaspervdj/firefly/README.markdown

 - SDL_mixer, for loading and playing sounds;
 - SDL, for pretty much anything else.

 It should relatively painless to install these on your operating system.
+On Ubuntu 12.04, the following command seems to work:

+    apt-get install libfreetype6-dev libgl1-mesa-dev libpng12-dev \
+        libsdl1.2-dev libsdl-mixer1.2-dev

 Missing functionality
 ---------------------